 Avoid unnecessary contact.
 Don’t hang around the substitution area unless you are communicating information to the benches or the table.
 Keep your interactions calm, professional and quick.

 Don’t escalate.
 Be clear and calm when dealing with a coach who is starting or has lost his cool.
 Telling a coach to calm down, making a joke (even a self deprecating one) or even quoting the rule has the potential to exacerbate the situation.
 Watch your tone and body language; try and be as calm as possible.
 You do not need to win the argument, you need to manage the game.
 You can agree to disagree: “Coach, I did not see it that way.”

 Enforce boundaries in a timely manner.
 Some officials let all comments just roll off their back and others are familiar with a particular coach to know that he will walk the line and are willing to tolerate some of it.
 Having a thick skin is important in this business, but it is important to knowing where your line is.
 You should discuss the teams and coaches you are dealing with and the process for handling bad behavior t in the pre-game with your crew.
 There might be a situation where you need to calmly assess a foul on a coach.
 Use the ramp!
 Do not wait until the fourth quarter to address an issue that has been festering all game.

 Any ejection requires that the Referee contact their assignor immediately following the game submit an incident report with 24 hours.
 See Incident Report post for more info.

 Remember, our goal is to keep the game safe, keep the game fair and to act in a professional manner.
 So the next time you find yourself on the field surrounded by an angry crowd, disgruntled players and irate coaches, use the ramp to better manage people and in turn, manage your game.

 Here is a fantastic talk by NILOA Official P.J.
-Callelo from this years US Lacrosse Convention on diffusing, addressing, managing and adjudicating behavior fouls.
+Callelo at the US Lacrosse Convention on diffusing, addressing, managing, and adjudicating behavior fouls.